Policies

 According to FERPA, students can request that the institution not release any directory information about them.
 Institutions must comply with this request, once received, if the student is still enrolled.

-If a student wishes to restrict directory information, they should realize that your name would not appear in the commencement bulletin and other college publications.
+If a student wishes to restrict directory information, they should realize that their name would not appear in the commencement bulletin and other college publications.
 Also, employers, loan agencies, scholarship committees and the like will be denied any of their directory information and will be informed that WVC has no information available about such a person at WVC.

 If a student wishes to block the release of their directory information, they may do so by providing a written authorization to the registrar’s office.
 Forms are available in the admissions/registration office.
 This authorization will remain in effect for only one year from the time it is signed.
 Students must provide WVC with a new authorization form each year they are enrolled if they wish to continue the block on their directory information.